 GitHub Copilot is only as good as the context you give it.
 Without proper guidance, you’ll waste time correcting off-target recommendations or explaining basic project details repeatedly.

-A well-crafted copilot_instructions.md
+A well-crafted copilot-instructions.md

 file provides consistent, project-specific context for every prompt.
 You get: